confuser/graphql-constraint-directive/README.md

 Use as an [Envelop plugin](https://www.envelop.dev) in supported frameworks, e.g. [GraphQL Yoga](https://www.graphql-yoga.com/).
 Functionality is plugged in `execute` phase

-This plugin expects that you have next dependencies in your project:
+This plugin requires the following dependencies installed in your project:
 * `@envelop/core` - `^2.0.0`
-* other dependencies required for your selected Envelop capable server

 ```js
 const { createEnvelopQueryValidationPlugin, constraintDirectiveTypeDefs } = require('graphql-constraint-directive')